Doctor of Philosophy in Health Sciences

 Adequacy of students

 The Ph.D. in Health Sciences is designed to accept students who possess a bachelor’s, master’s or a clinical doctorate degree.
 The bachelor’s and master’s degrees considered should be health related, but will consider students with a basic science degree (ex. biology) if there is an established interest in healthcare.
-Additionally, there has been a track established for the current entry-level DPT students at YSU to enter a dual DPT/Ph.D. track at the end of their first year in the DPT program.
+Additionally, a pathway for select DPT students to enter the PhD program upon completion of their clinical doctorate has been established.
 All applicants to the program will be evaluated against the following admission criteria:

 • Student with an interest in the Health Sciences and an interest in pursuing employment in academia, research, or clinical practice.